blazejsewera/blog/src/pages/advice-for-newcomers.md

 don't have much time to go through your projects.
 To counter that:

-- Provide a comprehensive summary of your project in the README.
+- Provide a comprehensive summary of your project in the readme.
-- Write about your takeaways in the README.
+- Write about your takeaways in the readme.
 - Don't lie!
 Remember that the code is public and can be verified.
   Also, a good recruiter will ask you about your projects on an interview.
 - If you apply for a web development position,